-Applicant submitted a security clearance application (SCA) on February 2, 2018.
-(Item 3) On June 29, 2021, the Defense Counterintelligence and Security Agency (DCSA) issued a Statement of Reasons (SOR) alleging security concerns under Guideline F (financial considerations).
-(Item 1) On July 15, 2021, Applicant provided an answer to the SOR, and requested a decision based upon the administrative record (Answer).
-(Item 2)
+Applicant submitted a security clearance application (SCA) in October 2022.
+(Item 2) In June 2023, the Defense Counterintelligence and Security Agency (DCSA) issued a Statement of Reasons (SOR) alleging security concerns under Guideline F (financial considerations).
+(Item 1) Applicant provided an undated response to the SOR, and requested a decision based upon the administrative record.
+She also provided copies of her filed Federal and state income tax returns for years 2020 and 2021.
+(Item 1)

-A copy of the file of relevant material (FORM), dated April 12, 2022, was provided to Applicant.
-Department Counsel attached as evidence to the FORM Items 1 through 6.
-Applicant received the FORM on April 28, 2022, and he was afforded a period of 30 days to file objections and submit material in refutation, extenuation, or mitigation.
-He did not respond to the FORM.
-On August 4, 2022, the case was assigned to me.
-Without objections, I admitted and considered all of the FORM's proffered evidence.
+A copy of the file of relevant material (FORM), dated August 15, 2023, was provided to Applicant.
+Department Counsel attached as evidence to the FORM Items 1 through 8.
+Applicant received the FORM on August 23, 2023, and she was afforded a period of 30 days to file objections and submit material in refutation, extenuation, or mitigation.
+On September 16, 2023, she responded to the FORM with a personal statement, and she did not submit any supporting documentation.
+On November 29, 2023, the case was assigned to me.